AlphaGaming7780/ExtendedRadio-BepInEx/LASTCHANGELOG.md

-# 0.3.0-pre-2
+# 0.3.0-pre-4
-- Add: Two new radio mod format that support all the possible customisation
+- Add: A complete new way to create radio, that support a lot of customisation.
+- Add: The API is finally there, you can now create radio using mod.
-- Update: The wiki is update for the 0.3.0 version of the mod
+- Update: The wiki is update for the 0.3.0pre-3 version of the mod.
-- bug fixed
+- Fixed: Bug.

-## Known bug
-- The metatag from audiofile loaded using the RadioPath file arrangement isn't show in game.